tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 the end of the loop the values from each thread will be reduced to one value using the operator specified in the `reduction` clause (`+` here).

-Note, without the `reduction` clause, multiple processes could write to `my_sum` at the same time and cause the result to be wrong.
+Note, without the `reduction` clause, multiple threads could write to `my_sum` at the same time and cause the result to be wrong.

 ### Atomic operations

-When an operation is marked as `atomic` it is guaranteed that only one process will perform that operation at a given time.
-Therefore it is best to try to avoid `atomic` operations if possible, since they can result in a process spending time waiting for other processes to complete an operation before that process can proceed.
+When an operation is marked as `atomic` it is guaranteed that only one thread will perform that operation at a given time.
+Therefore it is best to try to avoid `atomic` operations if possible, since they can result in a thread spending time waiting for other threads to complete an operation before that thread can proceed.
 However, sometimes `atomic` operations are required.

 ```c
 #pragma omp parallel for